hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 {% include cig_password_xgspon.html password_len="8" %}

-Or following this externa file that [emulate ONT in QEMU](https://github.com/YuukiJapanTech/CA8271x), so use it at your own risk.
+Or you can follow this external documentation on how to [emulate the ONT in QEMU](https://github.com/YuukiJapanTech/CA8271x), so use it at your own risk.

-UART does not ask for a login, it is possible to get a root shell without know the password.<br>
+UART does not ask for a login, it is possible to get a root shell without knowing the password.<br>

 ## Root procedure
 After logging in via `telnet` or `UART`, you will first get the MiniShell with user privileges.